 “It allows a prediction based on optical functionalities” to create patterns that achieve the desired result, he adds.
 “Previously, people were always trying to cut by intuition” to create kirigami patterns for a particular desired outcome.

 The research is still at an early stage, Fang points out, so more research will be needed on possible applications.
-But these devices are orders of magnitude smaller than conventional counterparts that perform the same optical functions, so these advances could lead to more complex optical chips for sensing, computation, or communications systems or biomedical devices, the team says.
+But these devices are orders of magnitude smaller than conventional counterparts that perform the same optical functions, so these advances could lead to more complex optical chips for sensing, computation, communications systems or biomedical devices, the team says.

 For example, Fang says, devices to measure glucose levels often use measurements of light polarity, because glucose molecules exist in both right- and left-handed forms which interact differently with light.
 “When you pass light through the solution, you can see the concentration of one version of the molecule, as opposed to the mixture of both,” Fang explains, and this method could allow for much smaller, more efficient detectors.

 Circular polarization is also a method used to allow multiple laser beams to travel through a fiber-optic cable without interfering with each other.
-“People have been looking for such a system for laser optical communications systems” to separate the beams in devices called optical isolaters, Fang says.
+“People have been looking for such a system for laser optical communications systems” to separate the beams in devices called optical isolators, Fang says.
 “We have shown that it’s possible to make them in nanometer sizes.”

 The team also included MIT graduate student Huifeng Du; Zhiguang Liu, Jiafang Li (project supervisor), and Ling Lu at the Chinese Academy of Sciences in Beijing; and Zhi-Yuan Li at the South China University of Technology.
 The work was supported by the National Key R&D Program of China, the National Natural Science Foundation of China, and the U.S Air Force Office of Scientific Research.